Glitter Germ Experiment

 Sprinkle glitter generously over the surface.

-We did this experiment 2 ways, squirting soap directly into a mass of glitter floating on the water then we also coated a finger in soap and tried to touch the “germs”.
+We did this experiment in two ways: squirting soap directly into a mass of glitter floating on the water and coating a finger in soap and trying to touch the “germs.”

-Adding glitter to their hands lets you stimulate hand washing so kids can learn how to properly wash their hands to get rid of all of the germs.
+Adding glitter to their hands stimulates hand washing, so kids can learn how to properly wash their hands to get rid of germs.

 The coolest thing that really catches the kids interest is how when soap is added to the water the germs (glitter) quickly moves away.
 The more soap the faster the reaction.